Table of Contents

 Etiology of Type 1 Diabetes in Children

-Diabetes type 1 is a genetic disease with influence from environmental factors such as viral infections, immunizations, psychological stress, dietary factors such as exposure to allergen containing cow milk, and perinatal factors that increase the risk of developing type 1 diabetes.
-Dizygotic twins have a 5% concordant rate which increases to 50% in monozygotic twins.
+Diabetes type 1 is a genetic disease with influence by environmental factors such as viral infections, immunizations, psychological stress, dietary factors such as exposure to allergen-containing cow milk, and perinatal factors that increase the risk of type 1 diabetes.
+Dizygotic twins have a 5% concordance rate which increases to 50% in monozygotic twins.

-Other rare causes of the disease include the congenital absence of the pancreas or removal during surgery and syndromes that occur in association with a compromised pancreatic function such as Wolfram syndrome, which is characterized by diabetes, optic atrophy, and deafness.
+Other rare causes of the disease include the congenital absence of the pancreas or removal during surgery, in addition to syndromes that occur in association with compromised pancreatic function such as Wolfram syndrome, which is characterized by diabetes, optic atrophy, and deafness.

 Pathophysiology of Type 1 Diabetes in Children

-The main defect seen in the disease is pancreatic cell destruction from autoimmune antibodies that target the islet β-cells that secrete insulin.
+The main defect seen in the disease is pancreatic cell destruction from autoimmune antibodies which target the islet β-cells that secrete insulin.

-The destruction of pancreatic β-cells is caused by:
+The destruction of pancreatic β-cells is caused by the following:

-- Genetic mutations in the MHC genes (DR4-DQ8 or DR3-DQ2) that confer susceptibility of up to 4% of developing an autoimmune reaction to the islet cells.
-With environmental influence on such children, the risk rises to 50%.
+- Genetic mutations in the MHC genes (DR4-DQ8 or DR3-DQ2) that confer a ≤ 4% susceptibility of developing an autoimmune reaction to the islet cells.
+With environmental influence, the risk rises to 50%.

 - Similarly, weaning infants on cow milk triggers a similar reaction due to the molecular mimicry between amino acids in the milk and islet cell antigen 69 in the pancreas.